Expansion of Major League Baseball: Salt Lake City

 In April 2023, Gail Miller, the widow of Utah Jazz owner Larry H. Miller and co-founder of the Larry H. Miller Company, announced the formation of Big League Utah, a group of investors looking to obtain an expansion MLB franchise for Salt Lake City, Utah.
 They also announced their partnership with Rocky Mountain Power to develop a 100 acre lot on the city's west side for a stadium.
 On February 15, 2024, the Larry H. Miller company announced that they plan to invest at least $3.5 billion towards the lot, bringing mixed-use development to the area, including a baseball stadium.

 The Salt Lake City area is currently home to the Salt Lake Bees who play at Daybreak Field at America First Square in South Jordan, Utah.
-Salt Lake City is home to the NBA's Utah Jazz, the NHL's Utah Mammoth, and MLS's Real Salt Lake.
+Salt Lake City is home to the NBA's Utah Jazz, the NHL's Utah Mammoth, and MLS' Real Salt Lake.

+In an interview in September of 2026 Ryan Smith gestured towards his company Smith Entertainment Group, placing their own MLB expansion bid.

 Vancouver

 Discussions regarding the expansion of MLB in Vancouver, British Columbia, had begun in the early 1980s.
-With the construction of the domed, multipurpose BC Place stadium beginning in 1981 as part of Vancouver's hosting preparations for Expo 86, Jim Pattison (owner of the Triple-A Vancouver Canadians of the Pacific Coast League, and owner of Jim Pattison Group), with the support of Molson Breweries, had begun aggressively pursuing an expansion or relocation team to play in BC Place.
+With the construction of the domed, multipurpose BC Place stadium beginning in 1981 as part of Vancouver's hosting preparations for Expo 86, Jim Pattison (owner of the Triple-A Vancouver Canadians of the Pacific Coast League, and owner of Jim Pattison Group), with the support of Molson Breweries, had begun aggressively pursuing an expansion or existing team to play in BC Place.
 However, the league ultimately did not expand throughout the 1980s and the expansion bid lost momentum.
 Around this time, the Seattle Mariners were reportedly considering playing up to 15 games a year in Vancouver amid struggling attendance, but this ultimately never materialized.
-BC Place would later eventually host multiple pre-season exhibition games, with the final games being a series between the Toronto Blue Jays, Montreal Expos, Seattle Mariners, and Colorado Rockies in April 1994.
+BC Place would later eventually host multiple preseason exhibition games, with the final games being a series between the Toronto Blue Jays, Montreal Expos, Seattle Mariners, and Colorado Rockies in April 1994.
 Vancouver is currently home to the Vancouver Canadians who play at Nat Bailey Stadium.